Stay informed with daily news and our newsletters!Learn more

 Suzanne Morin received her law degree from the University of Ottawa.
 After clerking at the Federal Court of Canada, she was called to the Bar of Ontario in 1992.
 She completed the Regulatory Best Practices Certificate program offered by the School of Policy Studies from Queen's University in 1997.

 Since her call to the bar, Suzanne has been working in the areas of privacy, copyright, telecommunications and electronic commerce generally, including spam, network neutrality, child exploitation and offensive content.
-After almost 19 years in the telecommunications industry including Bell Canada, Suzanne joined Research In Motion Limited in June 2011 to head up privacy globally.
-Suzanne remains involved with many associations including the Canadian Coalition Against Internet Child Exploitation (CCAICE), the Information Technology Association of Canada (ITAC), the Canadian Wireless Telecommunications Association (CWTA), the CTIA-Wireless Association, and the Canadian Bar Association (CBA).
-Suzanne is currently a board member of the Standards Council of Canada.
+After almost 19 years in the telecommunications industry including Bell Canada, Suzanne joined Research In Motion Limited (Blackberry maker) in June 2011 to head up privacy globally.
+Effective April 2013, Suzanne returned to the Bell family but this time with Bell Aliant taking on broader regulatory accountability.
+Suzanne remains involved with many associations including the Canadian Coalition Against Internet Child Exploitation (CCAICE), the Information Technology Association of Canada (ITAC), the Canadian Wireless Telecommunications Association (CWTA), and the Canadian Bar Association (CBA).

 Suzanne speaks frequently at Canadian and international conferences on various issues and submits the occasional article to various legal publications.